Douglas

 • How can I book ferry tickets from Douglas to Belfast?

-Ferries from Douglas to Belfast are available for booking through our deal finder.
-Please also visit our offers page to stay updated with all the latest ferry offers on this route.
+Book ferries from Douglas to Belfast through our deal finder and check our offers page to view the latest ferry offers.

 • Can you travel as a foot passenger on the ferry from Douglas to Belfast?

-Yes, you can currently travel as a foot passenger onboard the ferries from Douglas to Belfast with
+Yes, you can travel as a foot passenger from Douglas to Belfast with

 • Can you take your car on the ferry from Douglas to Belfast?

-Yes, you can travel with a vehicle from Douglas to Belfast with the following operators
+Yes, you can travel on the ferry with a car from Douglas to Belfast with

 • Can you bring pets on the ferry from Douglas to Belfast?